1,000+ Opportunities

 This is being done to protect your privacy.
 Unsaved changes will be lost.

-Based on current listing details, eligibility includes: Private, non-profit CDCs with 501(c)(3) or non-501(c)(3) status, with a principal purpose of planning, developing, or managing low-income housing or community economic development activities, and a Board of Directors wi… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Private, non-profit CDCs with 501(c)(3) or non-501(c)(3) status, with a principal purpose of planning, developing, or managing low-income housing or community economic development activities, and a Board of Directors wi….
+Confirm the full requirements in the official notice before applying.